 Claire is a tiny chihuahua owned by my friend Ellen.
 Claire was diagnosed 6/21/11 with a herniated disc in her spine at the TL junction caused by Canine IVDD (Intervertebral Disc Disease).
 The neurosurgeon recommended an immediate surgery called hemilaminectomy estimated at $6,000.00.
 Claire has potentially ten years left of life and needs to be freed from pain.
 Her vet insurance is capped and will not cover even a sixth of the cost of surgery, let alone physical therapy to follow.

-this tough economy every penny counts and a surgery like this is a big expense.
+Ellen works incredibly hard but in this tough economy every penny counts and a surgery like this is a big expense.

-m design all the logos for the products and then donate 10% of all our profits to deserving animal rescues and charities.
+I have a company I've started called Tiny Dog Power.
+I custom design all the logos for the products and then donate 10% of all our profits to deserving animal rescues and charities.
 When Ellen told me about Claire I knew we'd found our new charity!

 Because we're really honestly dedicated to helping Claire and this great cause, we're raising our donation from 10% to 20%.